tryzealot/docs-legacy/docs/en/modules.md

 - `zealot`: Provides upload iOS and Android app
 - `zealot_debug_file`: Provides upload debug file (dSYM for iOS, Proguard for Android)
 - `zealot_version_check`: Check the build exists or not on Zealot service
-- `zealot_sync_devices`: Syncing iOS UDID devices to relates existed value in Zealot
+- `zealot_sync_devices`: Syncing Apple devie's UDIDs and update deivce name to existes UDIDs in Zealot

 ### zealot